 You may have heard that pursuing foreclosure sales is the best way to get a good deal in real estate.
-While it is true that homes at foreclosure sales can be sold below value, it is important to be aware of the process and potential pitfalls.
+While it is true that foreclosure sales can be sold below value, it is important to be aware of the process and potential pitfalls.

 In addition, you should be aware that: